Top Skater: Soundtrack

 The developers selected Pennywise because they felt punk rock was both the most appropriate genre for the skateboarding theme and the best choice to excite players, and some members of the team were fans of the group.

 Release

-The game debuted at a Sega arcade show, held at the Otaku Entertainment Plaza in Kamata, Tokyo, on March 15, 1996.
+The game debuted at a Sega arcade show, held at the Otaku Entertainment Plaza in Kamata, Tokyo, on March 15, 1997.
 It was one of four Sega games introduced at the show.
 The game was presented by Kenji Kanno and Hisao Oguchi, who both demonstrated some of the game's tricks.
 The game made its North American debut the same month at Sega's GameWorks venue in Seattle.
 The main sponsor of the game was Coca-Cola.

 Reception

 Upon its debut at the Otaku Entertainment Plaza, it was the most popular game at the show and drew long queues.
 In Japan, Game Machine listed Top Skater on their June 15, 1997 issue as being the third most-successful dedicated arcade game of the month.
+Next Generation reported in early 1998 that Top Skater sold "briskly" to U.S. arcade outlets.

 The game received a positive critical response from Computer and Video Games magazine.